guardian/support-frontend/support-frontend/migration/README.md

 There are a few manual syntax fixes that need to be applied.
 Search and replace in both /assets and /stories for the following:

-- Replace “import type” with “import”
+- Replace “import type” with “import
-- Replace “, type “ with “, “
-- Replace “{ type” with “{“

 Then do the following file-specific changes: